lukewhyte/textpack/README.md

 As mentioned above, under the hood, we're building a document term matrix of n-grams assigned a TF-IDF score.
 We're then using matrix multipcation to quickly calculate the cosine similarity between these values.

-I wrote [this detailed blog post](https://medium.com/p/2493b3ce6d8d) to explian how TextPack works behind the scene and why it is super fast.
+I wrote [this detailed blog post](https://medium.com/p/2493b3ce6d8d) to explian how TextPack works behind the scene and why it's fast.
 Check it out!